A is for Attitude: It’s yours to choose. Which one you choose will make all the difference. Enough said.

 Photo by Frank Duffy

-D is for Don’t Drag Teenagers: The best way I know to ruin a family trip is to drag along a teenager who would rather be home with her friends.
+D is for Don’t Drag Teenagers: The best way we know to ruin a family trip is to drag along a teenager who would rather be home with her friends.

 F is for Fun: It is the main point of taking a vacation especially with kids.
 Have it.